7 August 2020

 Business Process Management and IT

-Provide course members with insights and practical experience on BPM and it's relation to IT, as well as basic research principles for BPM and IT.
+Provide course members with insights and practical experience on BPM and the relation to IT, as well as basic academic research principles in the context of BPM.

 on course website